 PHONE CALLS: Each inmate cell has a phone which allows the inmates to call out.
-Inmates may purchase phone calling cards from commissary or if they do not all calls made are COLLECT and are billed to the person receiving the call.
+Inmates may purchase phone calling cards from commissary or if they do not purchase phone call cards all calls made are COLLECT and are billed to the person receiving the call.
 General information for the Jail is 870-429-1406.

-MAIL: Inmates may only receive and send written communication, on postcards, in regular Postal Service mail.
+MAIL: Inmates may only receive and send written communication in regular Postal Service mail.
 Inmates receive mail once a day.
 All incoming and outgoing mail is checked for contraband before being delivered to the inmate.
-Mail needs to be addressed to inmate c/o Boone County Jail, 5800 Law Dr., Harrison, AR 72601
+Mail needs to be addressed to the inmate c/o Boone County Jail, 5800 Law Dr., Harrison, AR 72601

 Arkansas Department of Correction